canonical/pebble/docs/reference/cli-commands/health.md

 (reference_pebble_health_command)=
 # health command

-The health command queries the health of configured checks.
+The `health` command is used to query health of checks.

 ## Usage